Code-Institute-Submissions/inscribe/README.md

 * The course provided by [Udemy](https://www.udemy.com/share/103RyiBUAZcFhXQng=/) has helped me approach certain elements of Python in a Web development environment, which I had previously been experiencing difficulty with.

-* This project-concept, "(in)Scribed", has been created by W. Marjoribanks, and shares similar syntax to that of a Walkthrough Project currently in place by Code Institute, Dublin.
+* This project-concept, "(in)Scribe", has been created by W. Marjoribanks, and shares similar syntax to that of a Walkthrough Project currently in place by Code Institute, Dublin.